Research Assistant/Research Associate- Twigger Group (Fixed Term)

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.

-Informal enquiries can be sent to Professor Hollfelder: fh111@cam.ac.uk
+Informal enquiries are welcomed and should be directed to Professor Luca Pellegrini: lp212@cam.ac.uk

 For any questions about this vacancy or the application process please contact: personnel@bioc.cam.ac.uk.

-Please quote reference PH40181 on your application and in any correspondence about this vacancy.
+Please quote reference PH43820 on your application and in any correspondence about this vacancy.

 The University actively supports equality, diversity and inclusion and encourages applications from all sections of society.